XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

   use-case where the ``GenerateImageClassifierBlackboxSaliency`` interface API is not appropriate, i.e. already have masks computed.

+* Added support for doc building on Windows by adding a platform check so that "make.bat" is called for and not "make html".

 Interfaces

 * Update ``PerturbImage`` to only output perturbation masks, dropping physical